 Turns out, there's another traditional Danish birthday cake that's easier to whip together.
-It's two-layered vanilla cake (a thinner, denser, and less sweet version) that is slathered with fresh whipped cream and filled with fresh strawberries.
+It's a two-layered vanilla cake (a thinner, denser, and less sweet version) that is slathered with fresh whipped cream and filled with fresh strawberries.
 Red and white like their beloved national flag.
 Actually, it's also decorated with tiny paper Danish flags on toothpicks that are punched into the cake.
 Yes, they sure do love their flag!
 The cake has this loose, handmade quality that makes it look super special.

 My boss was shooting that day at Pier 59 Studios.
 As it wrapped, we wheeled the cake on set, birthday candles lit and all, with three buckets of champagne and bigger Danish flags.
 Everyone waved their little flag and sang "Happy Birthday."
 For a man who doesn't easily get surprised, we totally got him.